The sustainability reporting

 Who does the sustainability reporting obligation affect?

-According to estimates by the chambers of industry and commerce, around 20,000 businesses in Germany will be directly affected when the regulation comes into force – so it’s high time for these companies to act!
+According to estimates by the chambers of industry and commerce, around 15,000 businesses in Germany alone will be directly affected!

 But even companies with fewer than 250 employees would be well advised to position themselves as sustainable suppliers of their products and services.
 Otherwise, they may distort their customers’ eco-balance sheet and be replaced by more environmentally friendly service providers!